MA (Dist.), Reg. MBACP (Accred)

-I am a fully qualified, BACP registered and accredited counsellor/psychotherapist holding over 14 years' experience with many kinds of problems.
+I am a fully qualified, BACP registered and accredited counsellor/psychotherapist holding 20 years' experience with many kinds of problems.
 Initially trained in person-centred therapy, I now work in an integrative way - my experience has shown me that different people need different things at different times.

 My integrative approach enables me to work flexibly with a variety of people and their concerns.
 Aiming to always work in a way that is the most helpful for my clients, I see the value of using other approaches to therapy, understanding that everybody is different in the way that they look at their life and how they may understand their problems.